2024 Melbourne City Council election: Electoral system

-Business vote
+Business and property owner vote

-Businesses are given two votes in Melbourne City Council elections, the only LGA in Victoria where this is the case.
-Property investors and business owners do not have to be Australian citizens to vote.
+Corporations, owners and occupiers of rateable properties are entitled to vote in Melbourne City Council elections, with two voters who are not residents of the City of Melbourne automatically enrolled in relation to the majority of these such entitlements: the only LGA in Victoria where this is the case.
+Non-resident voters do not have to be Australian citizens.

-At the 2020 election, the Melbourne City Council electoral roll was composed of 55.1% business and out-of-the-area property owners, with local residents making up the remaining 44.9%.
+At the 2020 election, the Melbourne City Council electoral roll was composed of 55.1% non-resident corporate and rateable property-owning and -occupying voters, with local residents making up the remaining 44.9%.

-A similar electoral system in New South Wales previously applied for Sydney City Council, where businesses also had two votes.
+A similar electoral system in New South Wales previously applied to Sydney City Council, where businesses were each entitled to two voters - though these non-resident voters formed a much smaller proportion of the overall electoral roll compared to Melbourne.
 This was introduced in 2014 but abolished in 2023 ahead of the 2024 election.